Dingram23/Atlas/README.md

 For user authentication, we used a third party module, [BCrypt](https://deno.land/x/bcrypt/mod.ts), to handle the user password hashing and for checking the password.

-We used cookies in the backend for dealing with user authorisation, to keep track of currently logged in user, current games being played now, etc.
+We used cookies in the backend for dealing with user authorisation, to keep track of the currently logged-in user, current games being played now, etc.

+An interesting issue arose in that we wanted non-registered users to be able to play our game, yet we were tracking the game in our database via the username.
+To address this, we created a temporary user account with a uuid as the username when the 'Play Game' button is clicked with no user logged in.
+This temporary user can be upgraded to a full account with a proper username on the game end screen to save their score.
+To avoid polluting our users table with countless temporary users that would never be used again, temporary users older than a day are deleted whenever the 'Play Game' button is clicked.

 ### Deployment

-For our backend, we used [heroku](https://heroku.com/home) ...........
+For our backend, we used [heroku](https://heroku.com/home).

 ## Frontend: How we set up our frontend